1.1 The definitions and rules of interpretation in this clause apply in these terms and conditions (“Terms and Conditions”).

 (b) comply with all applicable laws and regulations with respect to its activities under the Contract; and

-(c) carry out all other Customer and Authorised Users responsibilities set out in the Contract in a timely and efficient manner.
-In the event of any delays in the Customer’s or the Authorised User’s provision of such assistance as agreed by the parties, MUSO may adjust any agreed timetable or delivery schedule as reasonably necessary.
+(c) carry out all other Customer and System Users responsibilities set out in the Contract in a timely and efficient manner.
+In the event of any delays in the Customer’s or the System User’s provision of such assistance as agreed by the parties, MUSO may adjust any agreed timetable or delivery schedule as reasonably necessary.

-5.2 The Customer and the Authorised Users warrant that any and all content which they report to MUSO infringes their intellectual property rights and that the Customer or the Authorised User has the right to have it taken down from the Site (as defined in the Order) on which it is hosted or otherwise indexed.
+5.2 The Customer and the System Users warrant that any and all content which they report to MUSO, or in relation to which they submit takedown or delisting notices directly using the Services, infringes their intellectual property rights and that the Customer or the System User has the right to have it taken down from the Site (as defined in the Order) on which it is hosted or otherwise indexed.

-5.3 The Customer and the Authorised User acknowledges that MUSO may undertake verification checks to confirm the Customer or the Authorised User is the rightful owner of the content.
-This will include but is not limited to checks of public databases, financial and company records and direct requests for licence and rights holder agreements from the Customer or the Authorised User.
+5.3 The Customer and the System User acknowledges that MUSO may undertake verification checks to confirm the Customer or the System User is the rightful owner of the content.
+This will include but is not limited to checks of public databases, financial and company records and direct requests for licence and rights holder agreements from the Customer or the System User.

-5.5 The Customer and the Authorised Users hereby grant MUSO express authority to issue takedown requests on their behalf.
+5.5 The Customer and the System Users hereby grant MUSO express authority to issue takedown requests on their behalf.

 6.1 The Customer shall pay the Fees to MUSO for the Services in accordance with the Order.